thomaslanenh/HubSpotThreeJS/README.md

 # HubSpot ThreeJS Floor Plan

-This package provides an interactive hotel floor plan in a 2D plane using the ThreeJS Javascript framework.
+This package provides an interactive hotel floor plan in a 2D plane using the ThreeJS Javascript framework for the HubSpot ecosystem as a module.

 ### Limitations: